Suhel-Kap/go-colab-md-editor/README.md

-# Collaborative Whiteboard Made with Go & Next.js
+# Collaborative Markdown Editor Made with Go & Next.js

-A collaborative whiteboard made with Go and Next.js.
+A collaborative markdown editor made with Go and Next.js.
 This project is a work in progress.
 This projects aims to achieve the following:

-- Create a whiteboard that can be drawn on by multiple users
+- Create a document that can be edited by multiple users

 - Create a chatroom that can be used by multiple users